 Lunch on the Farm

 All students, teachers and chaperones will need to bring a clearly labeled, fully disposable sack-lunch.
 Teachers-place all bagged lunches & bottled waters into a wheeled cooler with ICE packs for cooling.
 We don’t permit coolers on the weekends but do make SPECIAL accommodations for the Field Trip days.
 The cooler will be taken to the lunch area and ready for your group at lunch time!
-Please label your school’s cooler.
+Please, clearly label your school’s cooler.
 Food Suggestions include: a sandwich, veggies and fruits, nuts, and a bottled water.
-We do not provide a reheating option on Field Trip days.
+We do not provide reheating or refrigeration options on Field Trip days.
 Barton Hill Farms is not a nut-free/allergy free facility.

 At lunch time, your group can gather together on the farm grounds to eat their sack lunches.
 Use of our covered pavilion is available first come first served.
 Each group is required to clean up and dispose of their own trash.